PokemonAutomation/AutoMaxLair/README.md

 ### v0.6
 * Added support for multiple languages within the Pokemon data files.
 	* All information about Pokemon is now fetched from PokeAPI.
-	* Supported and verified languages include English, French, Spanish, and Korean
+	* Supported and verified languages include English, French, Spanish, Korean, and German.
-	* German, Italian, and Mandarin may also work but have not been tested.
+	* Italian and Mandarin may also work but have not been tested.
 * Changed how a loss (losing all 4 lives) is detected, increasing consistency.
 * Detect move names, improving the accuracy of Pokemon identification.
 * Updated Ball Saver mode to skip catching the boss if it can't afford to reset the game, allowing it to be run indefinitely.
 * Added "Keep Path" and "Find Path" modes, which are useful against very strong bosses (e.g., Zygarde).
-* More QOL improvements on the way!
 * Add the ability to take a pokemon from the scientist if your current pokemon is worse than average.
 * Add the ability to hunt for specific stats legendary.
 * Add a way to send discord message with a picture showing your latest catch.
 ### v0.7
+* Paths through the den are now read, scored, and selected.
 * Refactored code to improve readability and facilitate extension to tasks other than Dynamax Adventures in the future.
 * Added support for variable hold time for button presses.
 The computer now sends two bytes per command, with the second byte specifying the hold time.
 * Added dependencies for the microcontroller code so it can be altered and recompiled without any external tools (besides WinAVR).
 * Precalculated data files are now stored in human-readable JSON format.
 * Tweaked how Pokemon are scored.
 * Stats checking now takes nature into account.
+* Changed how certain events are detected, improving efficiency and reducing reliance on Tesseract.
+* More improvements on the way!